How To Save $20,000 in a Year

 - Renting out a room, a parking spot, or gear you already own

 You do not need every line.
-You need a base salary strong enough to carry most of the goal, plus one side income you can genuinely sustain for twelve straight months.
+You need a base salary strong enough to carry most of the goal, plus one side income you can sustain for twelve straight months.
 The person who picks the highest paying hustle on paper and hates it by month three loses to the person who picks a boring one they will still be doing in November.

 What a real $20,000 year feels like